fvishram/SRAYSScoreboard/docs/TROUBLESHOOTING.md

    - Check for any damaged pins in the DB9 connectors on both ends

 2. **Verify COM Port Settings**
+   - When the application starts, a COM port selection dialog appears automatically
+   - Select the correct COM port from the dropdown list
+   - If you don't see your port, click "Refresh" to update the list
+   - If you skipped the initial dialog, you can access the settings anytime:
      - Open the Settings dialog by pressing F2
      - In the Connection tab, select the correct COM port from the dropdown list
-   - Note that COM5 is automatically recommended as the default timing system port
      - Click "Refresh" to update the list of available ports
    - Check Windows Device Manager to confirm the COM port is properly installed
+   - Note that COM port numbers may change when you restart your computer or reconnect devices

 3. **Check Timing System Configuration**
    - Verify the ARES system is set to output in Venus ERTD scoreboard format